zhuchcn/zheatmap/README.md

 zheatmap
 ========

-This is a package that makes heatmap with dendrograms.
+This is a package that makes heatmaps with dendrograms.
 To install the package, use the commands below:

 ``` r
 devtools::install_github("zhuchcn/zheatmap")